MCP-Pipeline/MCPStack-Tool-Builder/scripts/scaffold/SECURITY.md

 ## Scope and Considerations

-- **Tool Combinations**: MCPStack-Tool is designed to compose with other MCP tools.
+- **Tool Combinations**: MCPStack-Tool-Builder is designed to compose with other MCP tools.
 Unexpected or unsafe interactions between tools cannot be predicted or prevented at the MCPStack-Tool level.
 The responsibility for safe orchestration rests with the user.
-- **Data Breach Risks**: MCPStack-Tool runs locally and does not send data to external services.
+- **Data Breach Risks**: MCPStack-Tool-Builder runs locally and does not send data to external services.
 There are no cloud communications by default, so conventional remote data breaches do not apply.
 - **GitHub Issues and Pull Requests**: Do not upload sensitive data (such as private datasets, logs, or credentials) when filing issues or submitting pull requests.
 Use synthetic or anonymized examples instead.

 ## Good Practices